google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 ## Running `spirv-fuzz` on our shader

 The `spirv-fuzz` tool takes
-as input a SPIR-V file
+as input a SPIR-V file,
+applies many _semantics preserving transformations_,
-and outputs a transformed SPIR-V file that should be more complex but otherwise have the same semantics as the original file.
+and outputs a transformed SPIR-V file that should be more complex than (but otherwise have the same semantics as) the original input SPIR-V file.

+> An example of one (very) simple transformation that could be applied is: add the following code (expressed as GLSL):
+> * `if(false) { return; }`.

 Thus,
 using the transformed shader in place of the original should not change the rendered image.
 If the image _does_ change, or the Vulkan driver crashes, then we have found a bug in the Vulkan driver.

-> The fact that the transformed shader has the same behavior as the original is the key novelty of the _metamorphic testing_ fuzzing approach.
+> The fact that the transformed shader has the same semantics as the original is the key novelty of the _metamorphic testing_ fuzzing approach.
 You can read more about the general approach on the [GraphicsFuzz](https://github.com/google/graphicsfuzz) page,